 Being shortlisted for a job interview is a step closer to landing your dream job.
 You’ve your outfit ready, do your due diligence on the company, and you can now figure yourself acing the questions fired at you.
 Before you go to that interview, have you stopped to think about an essential trait that you should show to convince the interviewer that you are fit for the role?
 You are probably thinking intelligence, skills, and experience, or confidence.
-While these traits are essential and might even reduce training costs for the employer, workplaces are looking much deeper.
+While these traits are essential and might even reduce training costs for the employer, workplaces look much deeper.
 They are looking for a person who has a growth mindset.
-The workplace is continually changing evolving problems and challenges.
-The employer is looking for the individual who will be willing to sail through these waves of change relentlessly no matter how scary they may be.
+The workplace is continually changing, evolving problems and challenges.
+The employer is looking for an individual who will be willing to sail through these waves of change relentlessly, no matter how scary they may be.

 Why a growth mindset is essential and how to portray it.

-- A growth mindset is open to learning and taking new challenges.
+- A growth mindset is open to learning and taking on new challenges.

 From time to time, organizations review roles and responsibilities.
-A person with a growth mindset will recognize that one can learn new skills and thus will take the change to the role positively.
+A person with a growth mindset will recognize that one can learn new skills and positively change the change to the role.
 A positive mindset believes that abilities can always be improved by acquiring new skills and honing the current ones.
-On the other hand, a fixed mindset is comfortable with the existing skillset and believes that it can’t be changed.
+On the other hand, a fixed mindset is comfortable with the existing skillset and believes it can’t be changed.
 They are only willing to operate within their comfort zone.

 - A person with a growth mindset is flexible and a problem solver.